Vulcan, Alberta: History

 The community was incorporated as a village on December 23, 1912, and then as a town on June 15, 1921.
 In July 1927, a major tornado destroyed many homes and the new curling rink in the town.
 That tornado was made famous when a photograph of it approaching Vulcan was used for the "tornado" article in Encyclopædia Britannica.

 The first newspaper to serve the area was The Vulcan Review, which began in 1912 and was published for one year.
-The Vulcan Review was followed by the Vulcan Advocate in 1913, which is still being published today as member of Sun Media Community Newspapers part of Postmedia Network.Vulcan once had nine grain elevators, more than any other location west of Winnipeg, making it the largest grain shipping point at that time.
+The Vulcan Review was followed by the Vulcan Advocate in 1913, which is still being published digitally today as member of Sun Media Community Newspapers part of Postmedia Network.
 Due to the changing economics of the agricultural industry, the original elevators were taken down one by one.
-Today, Vulcan has only one of the "prairie skyscrapers" left that once could be seen miles away.
-Although not original, this last wooden elevator was built in the 1980s.
+The last elevator was demolished on April 27, 2025.

 A British Commonwealth Air Training Plan air force base, RCAF Station Vulcan, was located 5.7 NM southwest of the town during the Second World War.
 Many of the old hangars still exist and the runways can still be seen.
-It is now operated as Vulcan/Kirkcaldy Aerodrome and some of the old runways are still in use.
+It is now operated as Vulcan/Kirkcaldy Aerodrome and some of the old runways are still in use, though the base and its hangars are privately owned.
 There is a second airport, Vulcan Airport.

 In 2015 the town council voted to form Heritage Advisory Board Committee to manage the historical sites in Vulcan County.